voinoid/blog/data/blog/template-projects.md

 upstream        no_push (push)
 ```

-## step three: start your project with the template
+## Step three: start your project with the template

 Pull from the template repository and allow you to merge any changes that occurred in the base repository by running the following command: